Praveen583-AI/auditLogService/docs/security-review.md

 ## Security conclusion

+Status terms in this repository have strict meanings:

+- **Implemented:** present in application code and covered by an automated or repeatable validation identified in `test-traceability.md`.
+- **Application service:** implemented below HTTP, but not available as a production endpoint or worker.
+- **Documented assumption:** used to bound the prototype because the assignment does not supply a product decision.
+- **Production enhancement/design-only:** not implemented or validated and not part of the prototype's security claim.
+- **Unresolved requirement:** cannot be claimed complete without product-owner clarification.

 The prototype demonstrates tamper evidence and layered access restrictions; it does not claim absolute tamper prevention or production readiness.
 Runtime database roles cannot update or delete audit evidence, but a sufficiently